zyx-id/zyx-id/README.md

 Use the web-page as my personal updates on what im working on Apply for jobs as a developer once I feel contecnt with my allaround skills.

+My overall goal is to find something I can focus on to contribute to metaverse and make a living on it.

 <!---
 zyx-id/zyx-id is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.